One-parametric series of SO(1,1)-symmetric (sub-)Lorentzian structures on the universal covering of SL(2,R): Introduction

 \section{Introduction}

 A Lorentzian structure on a manifold $M$ of dimension $\dim{M} = n+1$ is a non-degenerate quadratic form of signature $(1,n)$.
-With the help of this quadratic form one can define the length of non-space like vectors and then the length of an admissible curve, i.e., such a curve that almost all its tangent vectors are non-space like.
+With the help of this quadratic form one can define the length of non-spacelike vectors and then the length of an admissible curve, i.e., such a curve that almost all its tangent vectors are non-spacelike.
 The longest arc from the point $x_0 \in M$ to the point $x_1 \in M$ is the curve where the supremum of the Lorentzian length of the admissible curves from the point $x_0$ to the point $x_1$ is achieved if it exists.
 Notice that the notion of the shortest arc is meaningless.

-We consider a series left-invariant Lorentzian structures on the universal covering of the Lie group $\SL_2(\R) \simeq \SU_{1,1}$.
+We consider a series of left-invariant Lorentzian structures on the universal covering of the Lie group $\SL_2(\R) \simeq \SU_{1,1}$.
 If the Lorentzian structure is defined by the Killing form on this space, then this manifold is called \emph{the anti-de\,Sitter space}.
 We consider a one-parametric deformation of the Lorentzian metric of the anti-de\,Sitter space.
 So, the anti-de\,Sitter space is a particular case in our series of Lorentzian manifolds.
 Moreover, the anti-de\,Sitter case splits this one-parametric series into the two subseries, named oblate and prolate cases, respectively.
 The names of this subseries are due to the shape of the corresponding future cone.
 The limit case of the oblate series is the sub-Lorentzian manifold.
-In this case, the future cone lies in some hyperplane which means an additional non-holonomic constrain.
+In this case, the future cone lies in some hyperplane which means an additional non-holonomic constraint.

 Moreover, the Lorentzian structures in our series have $\SO_{1,1}$-symmetry.
-This allows us to write an explicit parametrization of geodesics as products of two one-parametric subgroups.
+This allows us to write an explicit parametrization of extremal trajectories as products of two one-parametric subgroups.
 In particular, these Lorentzian structures are geodesic orbit.
 See~\cite{dusek-kowalski,chen-wolf-zhang} for some properties of geodesic orbit Lorentzian manifolds.